FailAcademy/learning/wdp-vancouver/_projects/project-02.md

 Your project must:

 - be loaded using Webpack
-- a "build" directory for ES6 compiled and output as ES5
+- contain a "build" directory for ES6 compiled into ES5 using Babel
-- a package.json file
+- an appropriate package.json file
 - an appropriate .gitignore file
 - a README describing your project
-- an HTML5 Canvas board
+- an HTML5 Canvas board containing the pong game
-- HTML5 Audio sounds
+- HTML5 Audio sounds triggered on ball bounces

 **HTML requirements:**

 Your project must contain:

+- an HTML5 Canvas containing:
   - an initialized board with a background
   - colored paddles and ball

 **JS requirements:**